-Kate Cloutier: Yes.
+CHRIS CHARLES: I know you’re friends with Kelly Barry-Miller, who I interviewed for this site a few months ago.
+Have the two of you worked on any projects together?
+KATE CLOUTIER: Yes.
 We met at the end of March 2011 on the Lumpy set.
 I was on crew for lead stand-in.
 The director liked me so much, he would tell me what wardrobe to bring and put me in the wedding scene, and also used in four different scenes, as well.
 Kelly was in the extra holding area when I met her.
 She was so sweet and genuine, and not full of herself, like some I know in the business.
 Later on in another scene, we were put at the same table.
-I couldn't believe how we were so much alike in expressions, personality, etc. We became Facebook friends after that shoot, and then met for lunch a little while after.
+I couldn’t believe how we were so much alike in expressions, personality, etc. We became Facebook friends after that shoot, and then met for lunch a little while after.
 I could not believe how the time flew in our four-hour date.
 We have such a strong connection, and I wonder where she was when I needed someone to be a vault.
-We are best friends, and each other's vaults.
+We are best friends, and each other’s vaults.

-KC: I do core every day, and then this cardio:
+KATE: I do core every day, and then this cardio:

 Day 1: Jump rope 30-45 min